TeeJay69/TJ-Vid-Tools/README.md

 # TJ-YouTube-Tools

-## APP WILL BE PUBLISHED SOON
-## PUBLICATION DATE IS IN THE NEXT FEW WEEKS
+## APP WILL BE PUBLISHED SOON.
+PUBLICATION DATE IS IN THE NEXT FEW WEEKS

 TJ-YouTube-Tools is a Python-based toolkit designed to help YouTube channel managers streamline their workflow by automating routine tasks.
 With a focus on securely managing video metadata, this tool offers several powerful features to make channel management more efficient.